OFS/opae-sdk/plugin/README.md

 to an arbitrary plugin, A. The filter, a set of `fpga_properties` objects, is passed to the plugin.
-Upon successful enumeration by the plugin, it returns a set of `fpga_token` structures (A_tokens) to the caller (the opae.PluginManager).
+Upon successful enumeration by the plugin, it returns a set of `fpga_token` structures (A_tokens) to the caller (the OPAE.PluginManager).
 For each token in the returned tokens, the Plugin Manager wraps these tokens into its own internal token data structure which is composed of the token from the plugin and the adapter table that contains the plugin's API functions.